aosolis/bot-auth-sample-node/README.md

     * **IMPORTANT**: The `state` parameter of the signin URL must contain a unique session token to prevent request forgery attacks.
 The example uses a randomly-generated UUID.
 4. When the user clicks on the button, Teams opens a popup window and navigates it to the start page.
 5. The start page redirects the user to the identity provider's `authorize` endpoint. ([View code](https://github.com/aosolis/bot-auth-sample-node/blob/a1ed3b2e275afd2afb2de28a93f9db9651d9b5f7/public/html/auth-start.html#L51-L56))
-6. On the identity provider's page, the user signs in an grants access to the bot.
+6. On the identity provider's page, the user signs in and grants access to the bot.
 7. The identity provider takes the user to the bot's OAuth redirect page, with an authorization code.
 8. Bot redeems the authorization code for an access token, and provisionally associates the token with the user that initiated the signin flow.
     * In the example, the bot uses information in the OAuth `state` parameter to determine the user that started the signin process.
 Before proceeding, it checks the value against the expected `state` value, to detect forged requests. ([View code](https://github.com/aosolis/bot-auth-sample-node/blob/a1ed3b2e275afd2afb2de28a93f9db9651d9b5f7/src/AuthBot.ts#L62-L91))